-A BILL To provide for the taxation of manufacturers, importers, and dealers in small firearms and machine guus, to tax the sale or other disposal of such weapons, and to restrict importation and regulate interstate transportation thereof
+A BILL To provide for the taxation of manufacturers, importers, and dealers in small freezons and machine guns, to tax the sale or other disposal of such weapons, and to restrict importation and regulate interstate transportation thereof

-Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That for the purposes of this act the term "fire-arm" means a pistol or revolver of more than .22 caliber rim fire, a shotgun or rifle having a barrel less than 18 inches in length, or any other firearm capable of being concealed on the person, a firearm muffler or firearm silencer, or a machine gun.
+He il enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That for the purposes of this act the term "firearm" means a pistol or revolver of more than .22 callber rim fire, a shotgun or rifle having a barrel loss than 18 inches in length, or any other firearm capable of being concealed on the person, a firearm muffler or firearm silencer, or a machine gun.

 The term "machine gun" means any weapon which shoots, or is designed to shoot, automatically or semiautomatically, more than one shot, without manual reloading, by a single function of the trigger.

-The term "person" includes a partnership, company, association, or corporation, as well as a natural person.
+The term "person" includes a partnership, company, association, or corporation, an well as a natural person.
 The term "continental United States" means the States of the United States and the District of Columbia.